-If you suffer from hearing loss and believe it is related to your employment, you may be eligible for workers’ compensation coverage.
+If you experience sudden or gradual onset hearing loss that you believe is work-related, you may be eligible for workers’ compensation benefits.

 Gradual onset hearing loss

 You may apply for compensation benefits for gradual onset hearing loss if you meet the following criteria.

 - You have noise-induced hearing loss of at least 25 decibels in each ear, confirmed by an approved hearing test.

 - You have worked in the Yukon with either